bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:59 AM CT, April 10</p>
+<p class="updated_time"> Latest data: 04:14 AM CT, April 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 65°, which is 13° *colder* than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

-- 63°
+- 64°
-- Breezy and Mostly Clear
+- Mostly Cloudy
-- 58% humidity
+- 59% humidity
-- 14 mph wind
+- 15 mph wind
-- 30% cloud cover
+- 68% cloud cover
-- 47 AQI 🟩
+- 46 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours